Kourtney Kardashian Has Blocked Younes Bendjima’s Number, Focused On Repairing Family Relationships, Per ‘HL’

-Kourtney Kardashian is said to be looking towards the future, and forgetting her past when it comes to her recent split with Younes Bendjima.
+Kourtney Kardashian is said to be looking towards the future and forgetting her past when it comes to her recent split with Younes Bendjima.

-According to an August 19 report by Hollywood Life, Kourtney Kardahian has allegedly blocked Younes Bendjima’s number, and is refusing to talk to him.
-It seems that that mother-of-three is ready to completely move on, and has no intentions of getting back together with the French model.
+According to an August 19 report by Hollywood Life, Kourtney Kardahian has allegedly blocked Younes Bendjima’s number and is refusing to talk to him.
+It seems that that mother-of-three is ready to completely move on and has no intentions of getting back together with the French model.

-Sources tell the outlet that Kourtney is currently feeling good about her life, and that she is ready to focus on her children, as well as fixing her strained relationships with her sisters, especially Kim and Khloe Kardashian.
+Sources tell the outlet that Kourtney is currently feeling good about her life, and that she is ready to focus on her children, as well as fix her strained relationships with her sisters, especially Kim and Khloe Kardashian.

 “Kourtney doesn’t want anything to do with Younes anymore, she’s blocked his number and she doesn’t want to talk to him or text with him, she’s totally over it and he doesn’t feature in her future at all.
 Right now Kourtney is focusing on herself, her children, and repairing the relationship with her sisters which has definitely suffered over the past few months.
 Kourtney is actually feeling great right now, she’s in the best shape of her life, she feels like she really has her head together, and she’s really excited about the future,” an insider dished.